 of racing cyclists grew substantially.

-to be added to the rear gear cluster the number of speeds increase from 15 to 18, 21 and
+to be added to the rear gear cluster the number of speeds increased from 15 to 18, 21

 ||Three-time national XC champion Jacquie Phelan founds the

 Women's Mountain Bike and Tea Society; the first formal outreach

 organization for women.
 WOMBATS is dedicated to introducing women to

 ||Department of the Interior and Nielson surveys show that bicycling is the

 third most popular participatory sport after swimming and general exercise.

 electric bicycle dubbed Zike.
 Since the oil crisis of 1973 there was renewed